What tougher times in life are there than the time when our family is young?

-If your kids are anything like mine, they go through milk like there’s no tomorow!
+If your kids are anything like mine, they go through milk like there’s no tomorrow!
 It may not cost much, but the $3 per bottle (and that’s for the cheap stuff) adds up fast!
 Using powdered milk to get you through once the fresh stuff is gone for the week can really help to keep those extra dollars for when they’re needed most.

 Don’t throw out those leftover sausages, veggies and stir fry.
 Save them all in the fridge or freezer for a pick your own leftovers night once a week.
 At roughly $3-$4 per meal per child (and that’s being modest) you’re looking at saving a little bit more than you’d think each week.

 Meat is certainly one of those things that pushes the shopping budget up by a fair bit each week.
-Why not relax the finances a bit by having a Meat-free Monday?
+Why not relax the finances a bit by having a meat-free Monday?
 Not only does this put some money back in your pocket, but it is also an easy, healthy way to cut back on saturated fats.